Quantum Cosmology: The formal framework: Quantum Gravity

 \section{The formal framework: Quantum Gravity}

 \lb{QG} There are several reasons why one should try to set up a quantum theory of gravity.
 The two main motivations come from quantum field theory and general relativity, respectively.

 From a quantum field theoretical point of view, a unification of all fundamental interactions is an appealing aim.
 This would provide quantum field theory with a fundamental cut-off scale --- not to mention the aesthetical aspect.
 Quantum gravity is then only one aspect of the ambitious venture to unify all interactions.
-The most prominent representative of such a theory is string theory.
+The most prominent representative of such a theory so far is string theory (or M-theory).
+Such a unified theory may automatically cure the divergences characteristic for local quantum field theory.

 From a general-relativistic perspective, a quantization of gravity is necessary to supersede general relativity.
 This is due to the remarkable fact that general relativity predicts its own break-down.
-This happens when quantities occuring in the theory itself diverge.
-The most famous example of such a divergence is the one `at' the beginning of our Universe, coined the big-bang singularity.
+This can happen when quantities occuring in the theory diverge -- a type of divergence different from the quantum-field theoretic divergences.
+The perhaps most important examples for such divergences are the big-bang and black-hole singularities.
+More recently, other types of singularities have received attention, mostly in connection with models for Dark Energy; see, for example \cite{BKM19} and the references therein.

-In this context, quantum gravity stands for an effort to provide a quantum theory of the gravitational field.
-This can be done in more or less radical ways, depending on the amount of structure which one decides to keep classical and on the level at which one starts to quantize the theory's elements.
+In our context, quantum gravity stands for an effort to provide a quantum theory of the gravitational field.
+This can be done in more or less radical ways, depending on the amount of structure which one decides to keep classical and at the level at which one starts to quantize the theory's elements.
 The most conservative approaches are content with a quantization of Einstein's theory of general relativity.
 Such approaches are usually subdivided into {\em covariant} and {\em canonical} approaches: whereas the covariant approaches employ the covariance of spacetime at important parts of the formalism, the canonical approaches start with a split of spacetime into space and time and seek, in analogy to quantum mechanics, a Hamiltonian formalism in which the four-metric is interpreted as an evolution of a three-dimensional metric in time.
-Examples of covariant approaches are the path-integral approach and perturbation theory (derivation of Feynman diagrams); examples of canonical approaches are quantum geometrodynamics (the framework of this contribution) and loop quantum gravity.
+Examples of covariant approaches are the path-integral approach and perturbation theory (derivation of Feynman diagrams); examples of canonical approaches are quantum geometrodynamics (the framework of this paper) and loop quantum gravity.